-Purchase of a bald eagle plate or ruby-throated hummingbird plate supports Georgia’s Wildlife Conservation Fund .
+Purchasing a bald eagle and ruby-throated hummingbird plate supports the Georgia’s Wildlife Conservation Fund .
 Established by state law, this fund benefits endangered and nongame wildlife and plants through conservation, education, land acquisition and recreation projects.
-Renewals of these and the older eagle plates also support this work.
+Renewing these and the older eagle plates also supports this work.

-With the purchase or renewal of a Trout Unlimited license plate, anglers support Georgia’s trout conservation and management programs .
-These efforts impact trout production, stocking and stream restoration throughout North Georgia.
+Each purchase or renewal of a Trout Unlimited license plate supports Georgia’s trout conservation and management programs .
+These efforts affect trout production, stocking and stream restoration throughout North Georgia.